sebastiansulinski/laravel-routes/README.md

 app/Http/Routes/Collections
 ```

-Inside the directory create a new class that will be used with the given section of your system - say for the Front end of your application, we use `FrontCollection.php` and we put it into other directory - to distinguish between sections - because this one belongs to the front end, we call it `Front`.
+Inside the directory create a new class that will be used with the given section of your system - say for the Front end of your application, we use `FrontCollection.php` and we put it into another directory - to distinguish between sections - because this one belongs to the front end, we call it `Front`.

 ```
 app/Http/Routes/Collections/Front/FrontCollection.php
 ```

-The new `FrontCollection` class will extend the `SSD\LaravelRoutes\RouteCollectionFactory` and implement the required abstract method `getNameSpace` that returns the current namespace, which will then be used to create a fully qualifying name of each class within the `app/Http/Routes/Front` directory.
+The new `FrontCollection` class will extend the `SSD\LaravelRoutes\RouteCollectionFactory` and needs to have the method `getNameSpace` that returns the current namespace, which will be used to create a fully qualifying name of each class within the `app/Http/Routes/Collections/Front` directory.

 ```
 // app/Http/Routes/Collections/Front/FrontCollection.php